 On February 27, 1833, the prophet Joseph Smith received, in a revelatory fashion, the Word of Wisdom, which was later published in a book called “Doctrine and Covenants.”
 In the Mormon faith, the Word of Wisdom isn’t necessarily looked at as a set of restrictions but more as guidelines to living your healthiest life.
 Those who are Mormon consider living by these tenets to be a privilege.
 One of the myths of Mormonism is that drinking coffee is forbidden because of its mind-altering effects.
 This is mostly untrue, though the language and evolution of the religion can make it a bit confusing to outsiders.
 Here’s number 9 in the Word of Wisdom:

 “9.
 And again, hot drinks are not for the body or the belly.”

-Coffee and tea aren’t allowed partly because they are hot.
+There is some debate about what the Word of Wisdom means by “hot drinks,” but it’s generally understood to mean coffee and tea.
+Why?
 One theory is that they could theoretically burn you, which would be harmful to the body.
 It is also worth noting that in recent years, studies have shown that hot drinks may cause cancer.
 Now the rule makes more sense.
-But wait, there’s more …
+But wait, there’s more…

 In 1921, the church changed its policy on communion wine because they wanted to stop indulging in substances that were “habit-forming.”
 To this day, the Mormon church continues to recommend avoiding all coffee drinks, and even coffee shops.